drfrank22/Employee-Tracker/ReadMe.md

 ## Description

-This app is used to create an Employee Management System where you can add Employees, Roles, and Departments and view them all as well.
+This app is a Command Line Interface (CLI) and is used to create an Employee Management System where you can add Employees, Roles, and Departments and view them all as well.
+It utilizes MySql and Sql Workbench to add and query data from the database.
+The information is persistent across sessions and can be developed over time to delete roles, departments, and employees as well.

 ## Table of Contents